ShareCat/CodeFormat/README.md

 5. Download clang-format_en.bat(english) or clang-format_ch.bat(chinese).
 6. copy clang-format_xx.bat to your project directory.
 7. double click clang-format_xx.bat to run, this clang-format_xx.bat script will format all the __.c__ __.cpp__ __.h__ __.hpp__ code recursively.
-8. before format your code, please make a backup of your code. you can also modify the script to support other programing language, choose a coding style.
+8. before format your code, please make a backup of your code!!! you can also modify the script to support other programing language, choose a coding style and so on..

 ## 0x02 : For linux